spol-29/cpp-Templates/README.md

 # cpp-vim-Templates
-#templates for competitive proigramming and c++ in general
+templates for competitive programming and c++ in general